The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • regulatory compliance

-The monitoring profit realization is therefore essential.
+The tracking of profit realization is therefore essential.

 Continuous learning

-Key practices include :
+Key practices include:

-• post-project reviews
+• Post-project reviews

 • lessons learned sessions

-• sharing best practices
+• Sharing best practices

-Communication and stakeholder engagement
+Stakeholder communication and engagement

 Regular and transparent communication is essential:

-• risks and changes
+• Risks and changes

 • strategic decisions

-Adapted tools and technologies
+Tools and appropriate technologies

-Project and portfolio management software, analytical dashboards and collaborative tools are important.
+Project and portfolio management software, analytical dashboards, and collaborative tools are important.

 Challenges and pitfalls to avoid

-Common causes include:
+The common causes include:

 • lack of executive support